 If you want the frosting a little thicker, add ¼ cup more powdered sugar at time.
 I typically find that 2 cups are perfect for frosting cookies and 2 ½ cups are best for cakes and cupcakes.

 At this point ice cookies, cakes, cinnamon rolls, etc as desired.

 To Ice Cookies

 Dye frosting with food dye if desired.
 Then use an offset spatula or knife to spread icing on cookies.
-You can also transfer icing to a piping bag fitted with a small tip or condiment bottle to ice cookies more precisely.
+Alternatively, transfer icing to a piping bag fitted with a small tip to ice cookies more precisely.

-Add sprinkles if desired, while frosting is still wet.
+Add sprinkles if desired, while the frosting is still wet.

 Let cookies harden for 12-24 hours at room temperature.
 Once the icing has hardened to the touch, stack the cookies in an airtight container, separated by layers of parchment or wax paper.